 Get Representation for Your Drug Charges in Texas

-Whether your situation involves drug trafficking in Texas, illegal possession of a controlled substance, manufacturing of drugs or the intent to sell and distribute them, our Dallas drug crime lawyers at Scott H. Palmer, P.C. is prepared to defend you when you stand trial.
+Whether your situation involves drug trafficking in Texas, illegal possession of a controlled substance, manufacturing of drugs or the intent to sell and distribute them, our Dallas drug crime lawyers at Scott H. Palmer, P.C. are prepared to defend you when you stand trial.
 If this is your first suspected drug offense, there might be a way to obtain a reduction of charges.

 In addition, there is sometimes just cause for requesting that charges be dismissed.
 In order to determine how best to proceed in the light of the accusations against you, you can contact our law office to schedule an appointment.
-You're not just getting a single defense attorney on your side when you call us you are getting a team of skilled and aggressive defense lawyers.
+You're not just getting a single defense attorney on your side when you call us you are getting a team of skilled and aggressive Dallas drug crime defense lawyers.